2003 Case Western Reserve University shooting: Shooting

-Dressed in camouflage, 62-year-old Biswanath Halder, wearing a flak vest and carrying a semi-automatic rifle, entered the Peter B. Lewis Building of Case Western Reserve University on the afternoon of May 9, 2003.
-He started roaming the halls and shooting the rifle, quickly encountering Norman Wallace, a 30-year-old graduate student, whom he shot and killed.
+Dressed in camouflage, 62-year-old Biswanath Halder, wearing a flak vest and carrying a semi-automatic pistol, entered the Peter B. Lewis Building of Case Western Reserve University on the afternoon of May 9, 2003.
+He started roaming the halls and shooting the pistol, quickly encountering Norman Wallace, a 30-year-old graduate student, whom he shot and killed.
 Hearing the shots, other people ran to get away from the gunman.
 As it was a Friday, the school had fewer students and staff around than at other times during the week, but nearly 100 people were trapped in the building.
 Police and authorities advised them by e-mail to hide and barricade their offices.
 Some hid in closets.
 The irregular design of the building by architect Frank Gehry provided the shooter with places of concealment, and he proceeded throughout the building, shooting at anyone he encountered.
 He exchanged frequent gunfire with law enforcement forces.

 For more than seven hours, Halder held off Cleveland city police, SWAT officers, FBI and forces of the Cuyahoga County Sheriff's Department.
 He conducted sniper-like gun battles from positions in the building, but they gradually forced him upward in the building.
 As the police and other forces were able to clear each floor of the five-story building, they escorted people to safety.
 Halder was ultimately apprehended by a SWAT team in a closet of a fifth-floor classroom.